Jono Gibbes: Rugby coaching career

 In July 2008 it was announced that Gibbes had been appointed as forwards coach of Leinster in Ireland.

 In February 2017 it was announced that Gibbes had been appointed as head coach of Ulster in Ireland, on a two-year contract from the 2017/18 season.

 In March 2018 he announced he was leaving Ulster to return to New Zealand for family reasons after only one season.
 A few days later it was revealed he would take over as coach at Waikato, a move he described as a product of his need to find employment following his decision to move home.

 However, in June 2018, less than three months after his departure from Ulster to return to New Zealand was made public it was revealed he would become head coach of La Rochelle in France.

 Rory Best has subsequently written of his disappointment at the manner of Gibbes’ exit from Ulster.

+In 2025, after being selected as an assistant coach for Chiefs in Super Rugby, he was promoted as Head Coach for the 2026 season after current Chief's coach, Clayton McMillan was signed up by Munster Rugby.